PROBATE ATTORNEY & PROBATE ADMINISTRATION

 3. Contested estates and invalid or questionable wills (“formal”).

-Both informal and formal probates must be open with the court for at least six months, but full administration of the estate may take much longer.
+Both informal and formal probates must be open with the court for at least six months, though the full probate administration process may take longer depending on the complexity of the estate.

-Whether or not you die having a will, if you have $64,000 or less and no real property, your beneficiaries or heirs may collect your assets by using an affidavit and not have to involve the court.
+Whether or not you die having a will, if you have $64,000 or less and no real property, your beneficiaries or heirs may collect your assets using a small estate affidavit without needing full probate court involvement.
 This procedure requires the beneficiary or heir collecting the property to swear they are entitled to it and will distribute it to any other entitled beneficiaries or heirs.

-A formal probate is required for several reasons, including when a will is contested, unclear, invalid, or when there are apparent or actual significant challenges (i.e., identifying heirs, property title disputes) in administration.
+A formal probate proceeding is required in situations where a will is contested, or legal issues arise that require court supervision, including when a will is contested, unclear, invalid, or when there are apparent or actual significant challenges (i.e., identifying heirs, property title disputes) in administration.
 The court may require that the personal representative get its approval for every transaction or may allow the personal representative to administer the estate unsupervised.

-Will my estate have to go through probate?
+Will my estate have to go through the probate process?

 All wills and intestate estates must be probated.
 Depending on how your assets are owned, your estate may not have to go through the probate process because your will may not control the distribution of some or all of your assets.
 There are certain types of assets that are not governed or distributed per the terms of a will.
 Only property that was owned by you in your individual name (and that does not have a beneficiary designation) is controlled by the will.
 Assets that are owned in joint tenancy, such as real property or a bank account, or assets that have a beneficiary designation like a life insurance policy or IRA, pass to the beneficiaries by operation of a contract, and are not subject to the provisions in the will or the probate process.